 Students from the European Union or EEA countries will have much fewer difficulties if they want to start a business in Germany.
 Fortunately, freedom of establishment and freedom of trade applies to all persons within the EU, the EEA, and Switzerland.

-This means that everyone from these countries is allowed to set up a business in Germany and all other member states.
+This means that everyone from these countries can set up a business in Germany and all other member states.
 Additionally, freedom of movement applies to them as well.
-Thus, students can move and stay for a prolonged period of time in the EU without having a residence permit.
+Thus, students can move and stay for a prolonged time in the EU without a residence permit.

-However, students from non-EU/EEA country can only open a business in Germany if they meet one of these criteria:
+However, students from non-EU/EEA countries can only open a business in Germany if they meet one of these criteria: